kjolley/BIGSdb_documentation/rest.rst

   * length - length of matched allele
   * contig - contig name if FASTA file is uploaded

+  If the locus is linked to field data in client isolate databases, there may also be an object called 'linked_data' containing values and frequencies of the field for the returned allele.

 * best_match [object] - consisting of key/value pairs (if no exact matches)

   * allele_id